student-IH-labs-and-stuff/BCNDATA2022/Projects/final_project/readme.md

 + a) Example projects + what does great look like ?
 + d) Project Brief - bacardi - Break out discussion
 + e) Feedback on the bacardi project brief
-+ g) Invitation to brainstorm with your peers or explore the resources
++ g) Invitation to brainstorm with your peers|explore the resources

 ###### Fin....